Tutorial Home Introduction Conventions Geant4 Installation Compiling the First Example Familiarizing with a Geant4 Application

 Docker is a tool designed to make it easier to run applications by using containers.
 Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 Docker is available for Linux, Windows and MacOS.
 You can find the installation instructions for your OS here.

-$ docker pull jeffersonlab/sim:11.2.2-fedora36-cvmfs
+$ docker pull jeffersonlab/geant4:g4v11.2.2-fedora36

-A productive way to use this image is to create a directory on your local machine to share with the container (we'll use ~/mywork as an example).
+A good way to use this image is to create a directory on your local machine to share with the container (we'll use ~/mywork as an example).
 This way you can edit your work on your local machine and run it in the container.

 $ mkdir ~/mywork